Sanix-Darker/sanixdk.xyz/content/blogs/getting-seniority-equals-getting-dumber.md

 The reason I'm having an existential crisis about CPU cycles and instruction sets?
 Because I made the questionable life choice of doing low-level programming as a *hobby*.
 That's right, while normal people collect stamps or watch Netflix, I'm out here writing C and assembly, playing with embedded systems, wondering why my interrupt handler is causing cache thrashing.

-When you're working with languages where a single misplaced pointer can summon nasal demons, where you need to manually manage memory like you're playing Tetris with bytes, where undefined behavior lurks around every corner - yeah, you NEED to know what's actually happening under the hood.
+When you're working with languages where a single misplaced pointer can summon nasal demons, where you need to manually manage memory like you're playing Tetris with bytes, where undefined behavior lurks around every corner, yeah, you NEED to know what's actually happening under the hood.
 Otherwise, you're not programming, you're just gambling with segfaults.

 But if you're building web apps in React?
 Making REST APIs with Django?
 You don't need this knowledge.
 The languages were designed to protect you from it.
 That's not weakness, that's efficiency.
 That's standing on the shoulders of giants who already suffered so you don't have to.

 ## THE SELF-INFLICTED WOUND

 My problem isn't seniority making me dumber.
 It's that I voluntarily chose to peek behind the curtain, and now I can't unsee the wizard frantically pulling levers while the whole of Oz runs on hopes and undefined behavior.
-I'm basically that person who reads the ingredient list on hot dogs - some knowledge just makes life harder.
+I'm basically that person who reads the ingredient list on hot dogs, some knowledge just makes life harder.

 So if you're feeling dumb because you don't understand CPU architecture, remember: you probably don't need to.
 Unless, like me, you've decided that writing bootloaders is a "fun weekend project."
 In which case, welcome to the club.
 We meet at 3 AM in the debugger, crying over assembly code that should work but doesn't because the CPU has "opinions."

 ---

-*P.S. - If you understood why I used `==` instead of `===`, congratulations, you're already too far gone.
+*P.S., If you understood why I used `==` instead of `===`, congratulations, you're already too far gone.
 Welcome to the club.
 We have undefined cookies and AI-generated coffee that might be sentient.*

-*P.P.S - Yes, I spent 20 minutes perfecting those ASCII diagrams instead of fixing that production bug.
+*P.P.S, Yes, I spent 20 minutes perfecting those ASCII diagrams instead of fixing that production bug.
 Priorities.*

-*P.P.P.S - To all the Python devs living their best life without knowing what a stack pointer is: you made the right choice.
+*P.P.P.S, To all the Python devs living their best life without knowing what a stack pointer is: you made the right choice.
 Stay pure.
 Don't look into the void.
 The void has pointers, and they're all null.*

 -----------